Sunday, November 24, 2024

 ------------

 I love my work, and I can get lost in it sometimes.
 I've even been stupid enough to bring work with me, on vacation.
-(I finally figured out that I was being a bonehead.)
+(I finally realized my error).

 Happy Holidays!